-In Year 9 and 10 Health and Physical Education, student's study and apply a variety of skills whilst meeting the Achievement Standards for Health and Physical Education.
+In Year 9 and 10 Health and Physical Education, students study and apply a variety of skills whilst meeting the Achievement Standards for Health and Physical Education.
 The course is based on two interrelated Australian Curriculum strands:

-- · Personal, Social and Community Health, and - Movement and Physical Activity.
+- Personal, Social and Community Health, and - Movement and Physical Activity.

-These strands are explored throughout Year 9 in health modules encompassing topics such as respectful relationships (including sex and sexuality), nutrition and challenge, risk, and safety.
+In Year 9, the strands are explored through a range of Health modules, including Respectful Relationships, Sexuality and Identity, Nutrition and Challenge, Risk and Safety..
 In practical lessons the focus is on building on skills learnt in Years 7 and 8.
 Students apply learnt skills and strategies to new and challenging movement contexts.

 Year 10 students are supported in developing their awareness of community; they are provided opportunities to demonstrate leadership, fair play, and cooperation in a range of movement and health contexts.
 Students draw upon previous movement experiences to create solutions to movement challenges.
-Emphasis is placed on student leadership, problem solving and collaboration within in a team sport context.
+Emphasis is placed on student leadership, problem solving and collaboration within a team sport context.
 In Health, students investigate a series of modules encompassing the skills of communicating and interacting for health and wellbeing, understanding movement through health and fitness, and managing risk, including basic first aid and CPR.
-An optional camp is offered to support the student's ability to connect with community, and natural and built environments.
+An optional camp is offered to support the students' ability to connect with community, and natural and built environments.